 Prostate Cancer & Its Treatment

-Prostate cancer is one of the common cancers afflicting man.
+Prostate cancer is one of the common cancers afflicting men.
 Prostate cancer is usually detected late in life and progresses very slowly.
-Sometimes it said that before prostate cancer can endanger the life, something else would kill the patient.
+Sometimes it is said that before prostate cancer can endanger the life, something else would kill the patient.

 What is prostate cancer?